UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/mvvm-5.md

    MessageButton.SetBinding(Button.CommandProperty, "ButtonCommand");
 ```

+This has replaced the event handler.
 This is rather nice, as it keeps with the MVVM architecture:

 > In short, we have replaced an event handler with a bindable property `ButtonCommand`